 Previous work on reduced basis methods for optimal control problems considered distributed but unconstrained controls or constrained but scalar controls (possibly as a function of time in the parabolic case).
 There exists, to the best of our knowledge, no previous work providing reduced order approximations and associated rigorous as well as efficiently evaluable a posteriori error bounds for distributed optimal control problems with control constraints.
-Control constraints obviously pose a major challenge for reduced order approaches because (i) the problem becomes nonlinear, and thus many of the standard approaches for model reduction cannot be applied, and (ii) the construction of the optimal solution and error bound is usually based on a pointwise analysis of the optimal approximation space, it often results in an inefficient reduced order method - besides contradicting the reduced order philosophy of using global basis functions and fully decoupling the low-dimensional approximation from the underlying high-dimensional problem.
+Control constraints obviously pose a major challenge for reduced order approaches because (i) the problem becomes nonlinear, and thus many of the standard approaches for model reduction cannot be applied, and (ii) the construction of the optimal solution and error bound is usually based on a pointwise analysis of the optimality equation.
+Since this pointwise analysis takes place in the original high-dimensional approximation space, it often results in an inefficient reduced order method - besides contradicting the reduced order philosophy of using global basis functions and fully decoupling the low-dimensional approximation from the underlying high-dimensional problem.